data-visualization-society/interactives-student-overclaim/README.md

+# Student Overclaiming Data Story

+This interactive data story explores student overclaiming behavior, built using the Svelte Starter template from The Pudding (detailed below).
+The project visualizes and analyzes patterns in how students may overclaim their knowledge.

+## Getting Started

+1. Clone this repository
+2. Install dependencies: `npm install` or `pnpm install`
+3. Run development server: `npm run dev`
+4. View the project at `http://localhost:5173`

+---

+# Svelte Starter

+This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).

 # Svelte Starter

 This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).